 News and Awards

 The Climate Science Center was nominated during International Affairs Week at Texas Tech University for the Global Engagement Award.
-The Climate Science Center was runner up and received an award for their international engagement efforts.
+The TTU CC was runner up and received an award for their international engagement efforts.

 Congrats to our co-director Katharine Hayhoe who was named on the World's Greatest Leader list by Fortune for 2017.
 Click here to learn more.